AppliedBioinformatics/runBNG/README.md

 At present, runBNG offers 7 mainly used functions in BioNano analysis, which are
 * converting a fasta file into a cmap file,
 * reporting the quality of the raw molecules,
-* check repeats in the raw molecules,
+* checking repeats in the raw molecules,
 * denovo assembly,
 * hybrid scaffolding,
 * structural variation detection and